plumphp/plum/README.md

 - Readers are iterators that can return values of arbitrary type: arrays, objects or scalars, it doesn't matter to Plum
 - Conditional converters that are only applied to an item if it passes a filter
 - Ability to concatenate workflow to create smaller and better reusable workflows
+- Read from multiple sources, i.e., merge data from different sources into an output

 *Plum has been greatly inspired by [ddeboer/data-import](https://github.com/ddeboer/data-import).*